geekp2p/ChargeBridge/README.md

 # ChargeBridge

-Minimal orchestrator for EV charging sessions using OCPP 1.6.
+Minimal orchestrator for EV charging sessions using OCPP 1.6j.
+The WebSocket subprotocol can be customized for later OCPP versions, and the project primarily targets Gresgying 120–180 kW DC charging stations while remaining flexible for other models.

 ## Features
-- `OCPPClient` for WebSocket communication with OCPP 1.6 chargers
+- `OCPPClient` for WebSocket communication with OCPP 1.6j and newer versions
 - `ChargingSession` dataclass to manage meter readings and transaction IDs
 - `central.py` orchestrator for demo start/stop session flow
+- Primarily tested with Gresgying 120–180 kW DC chargers but adaptable to other stations

 ## Conda Installation